Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 By Car

 The easiest way to get around Albania is definitely by car.
 In the past, it had a reputation for bad roads.
-However, these days, most roads are safe and paved (especially when sticking to the highways).
-Even in the mountainous region of Theth, the roads are newly paved, so you can use a normal rental car.
-The only thing to be wary of on the roads is other drivers (Albanian drivers have a bit of a bad reputation, although we didn’t experience this ourselves).
+However, we found most roads are safe and paved (especially when sticking to the highways).
+Even in the mountainous region of Theth, the roads are newly paved, so you can use a regular rental car.

 Use Waze or Google Maps as your navigation app.